dphilla/weave/docs/CI.md

 The qualification workflow never publishes a release and has only `contents: read` permission.
 A tag indicates a candidate to test, not proof that it passed; release publication should wait for this workflow's result.
-It composes units, workflow validation, checkpoint restore, the Rust guest, all runtime directions, fixed guest semantics and SIMD state migration, WAMR/Chrome, browser/WebRTC, host-service baseline, and adversity.
+It composes Rust formatting/Clippy, units, workflow validation, checkpoint restore, the Rust guest, all runtime directions, fixed guest semantics and SIMD state migration, WAMR/Chrome, browser/WebRTC, host-service baseline, and adversity.
-It intentionally excludes the floating upstream corpus and the two known-red advisory lanes (Rust quality and Go race); inspect their separate recent runs.
+It intentionally excludes the floating upstream corpus and the advisory Go race lane; inspect their separate recent runs.
+Rust quality is required on PRs, main, and qualification, including WAMR Clippy in configured WAMR lanes.

 ## Why it is split